SMART Goals: Hurry Up and Take Your Time

 This situation is completely unprecedented.
 Since nobody has ever faced it before, it’s not surprising that businesses are having a hard time figuring out how to handle it.
 However, as you contemplate pivoting your business processes for the “new normal,” there are a number of things to keep in mind—both those you must do immediately and others you should decide at a later date.

-Now more than ever, I recommend that you set SMART goals for yourself.
+Now more than ever, I and the team at KBS CFO recommend that you set SMART goals for yourself.
 SMART goals are Specific, Measurable, Attainable, Relevant, and Timely.

 Communication is important in any organization, but it is even more vital when employees are stuck at home and everything is uncertain.
 Now, more than ever, it is important to pay attention to everything: your numbers, your employees, your customers, etc. Critical information may come from unexpected sources.